kaczajac/WdAI_2024/README.md

 ## External resources

   - [https://www.pexels.com/](https://www.pexels.com/) : images and videos used in *Lab_02*
-  - images and music used in *Lab_03* was provided by the teacher
+  - images and music used in *Lab_03* were provided by the teacher